We’ve put together some commonly asked questions to give you more information about us.

 Finally, there might be reputational damage in cases of misconduct, with knock-on consequences on employability.

-If the matter is important to you, then you should consider getting professional help from a lawyer with experience of university matters.
+If the matter is important to you, then you should seriously consider getting professional help.

 How much does a consultation cost?

-It depends on a range of factors, such as complexity, urgency, and preparation time, but the cost usually ranges from £850 to £1,500 + VAT.
+It depends on several factors, such as complexity, urgency, and preparation time, but the cost usually ranges from £850 to £1,500 + VAT.

 Are there any additional costs?